 Several months ago, President Heid asked us to meet with Soloman and his brother Ralph.
 You might remember that they presented a business plan for starting a school.
 We showed pictures of the property and briefly explained their plan.
 The president was able to find someone who wanted to help these brethren financially so they could get started.
 They signed an agreement.
 Soloman came to make the first payment and give a report.
 Nancy, the President, and I were impressed.
 They showed us pictures of their building, a 6-room school.
 It is not totally finished, but it does have walls and a roof.
 The floors are tile and very clean.
 They have 13 teachers and 135 students.
 They still have some debt, the largest the benefactor that President found, but most of their building expenses have been paid.
 We encouraged them and gave a few suggestions.
 We are very happy for their progress and commitment and that the President asked us to represent him.
 It showed us that there are many good people here who are trying hard and want to be self reliant.
 All they need is a little help and encouragement.
 We will continue to follow this developing story.
 (Solomon was to forward us pictures of the school that we viewed, but they have not yet been emailed to us.)

 Saturday, we joined several other senior couples and representatives from a visiting NGO, "Africa for Change."
-The tour is referred to as the "Volta River Trip," and most of the seniors (Except for most of those arriving this year) have already experienced the 2-hour trip from Accra to the confluence of the mighty Volta River.
+The tour is referred to as the "Volta River Trip," and most of the seniors (Except for those arriving this year) have already experienced the 2-hour trip from Accra to the confluence of the mighty Volta River.
 A member of a local Stake Presidency, who is quite familiar with this area of Ghana, acted as our guide.
 He is also employed by an NGO that will be in the photos.
 George kept us from drowning and provided background and information about the island and surrounding area.

 We will let the photos tell the story.

 George, our guide.